CalyxOS/gitlab-oss/README.md

 ### Hamakor – An Israeli Society for Free Software and Open-Source Code (Registered Non Profit)

-We promote and assit in promoting open-source and free-software in Israel.
+We promote and assist in promoting open-source and free-software in Israel.
 As part of that, we hold monthly meetups where volunteers contribute to various open-source projects, as well as mentoring new comers to open-source.

 https://www.hamakor.org.il/en/